Frequently Asked Questions

 Question: Can my child play for both GVMS and a travel team?

 Answer: The answer to that is yes.
 Often the travel team helps to enhance the skills of our athletes.
 Priority should be given to games and practices at GVMS.
 Any conflicts should be brought to the coach’s attention as soon as they are known.
+We are trying to collaborate with some of the local travel teams to improve

 Question: When will my child get to know the particulars about the sport they are trying out for?

 For the Fall Season Coaches will have meet and greet sessions with the students who are interested in trying out usually two weeks prior to the end of school.
 Time and locations of these meetings will be announced at lunch as well as during the morning and afternoon announcements.
-Postings will be made in the hallways as well as the school’s athletic website.
+Postings will be made in the hallways as well as the school’s ahtletic website.

 For the Winter and Spring Seasons the coaches for the upcoming seasons schedule the meet and greet two – three weeks before the start of tryouts.
 Announcements are made a month before tryouts urging the students to get their paperwork in.
+Announcements regarding these meetings are made during morning and afternoon announcements as well as during lunches.
+Info is also posted on websites.